 Cascade du Dard – 1233m (Chamonix)

 This 💦 lovely waterfall is located at an altitude of 1233m, is 20m high and will reward you with views of 🏔 the Aiguilles Rouges, the ❄️ glacier des Bossons and the majestic 🏔 Mont-Blanc.
-You can reach it either by walking up from Chamonix in about 45mins, or you can have a shorter walk by parking on the road up to 🚇 the Mont-Blanc tunnel (2mins walk) / there is a buvette located at the waterfall / more information here;
+You can reach it either by walking up from Chamonix in about 45mins, or you can have a shorter walk by parking on the road up to 🚇 the Mont-Blanc tunnel (2mins walk) / there is a buvette located at the waterfall, and concerts and events held over the summer months (FB page) / more information here;

 Gorge du Glacier (Argentière)